Long-term results of desarterization and mucopexy in the treatment of hemorrhoids of stage II-III

 Abstract

-Aim.
-To evaluate long-term results of haemorrhoidal artery ligation with mucopexy by digital examination to compare with traditional HAL-RAR procedure in surgical treatment haemorrhoidal disease (HD) II-III stage.
+AIM: To evaluate the long-term results of HAL with mucopexy by digital examination in comparison with traditional HAL-RAR in the surgical treatment stage II–III hemorrhoidal disease.

-Material and Methods.
-The controlled randomized trial included 150 patients with II-III stage of HD: patients in the study group (n=75) were operated using digital palpation with mucopexy, in the control group we used HAL-RAR technique.
-The primary endpoint was recurrence of main symptoms.
-Secondary endpoints: patient satisfaction and discomfort, pain intensity, prolapse of haemorrhoidal piles and rectal bleeding.
+MATERIALS AND METHODS: The controlled randomized trial included 150 patients with stage II–III hemorrhoidal disease.
+The study group (n=75) included patients who underwent surgery using digital palpation with mucopexy, and in the control group (n=75), the HAL-RAR was used.
+The primary endpoint was a recurrence of the main symptoms.
+Secondary endpoints included patient satisfaction and discomfort, pain intensity, prolapse of hemorrhoidal piles, and rectal bleeding.

-Conclusion.
-Ligation of HA with combination of mucopexy without ultrasound guidance is safety, easy reproducible technique, comparable in effectiveness of HAL-RAR in long-term results.
-This procedure can be recommended for surgical treatment of hemorrhoids II-III stage.
+CONCLUSION: Ligation of hemorrhoidal arteries in combination with mucopexy without ultrasound guidance is a safe, easy, and reproducible technique, with comparable effectiveness, and long-term results to HAL-RAR.
+This procedure can be recommended for the surgical treatment of stage II–III hemorrhoids.

 Full Text